Joint Learning using Mixture-of-Expert-Based Representation for Speech Enhancement and Robust Emotion Recognition: Related Works

 \subsection{Speech Emotion Recognition under Noisy Conditions}

 Recent studies have demonstrated significant progress in SER \cite{Goncalves_2024}.
-However, the performance of SER systems remains highly vulnerable to degradation in noisy environments, posing a major barrier to their deployment in real-world applications.
-One line of research addresses this challenge through noise-robust feature selection.
+However, SER systems remain highly vulnerable in noisy environments, posing a major barrier to their deployment in real-world applications.
+One line of work focuses on noise-robust feature selection.
 For example, Schuller \emph{et al.} \cite{schuller_2006_1} applied information gain ratio-based feature selection and demonstrated improved performance under both clean and noisy conditions.
 Leem \emph{et al.} \cite{leem_2022_1} identified a subset of noise-robust \emph{low-level descriptors} (LLDs), which outperformed the full LLD set in noisy settings.
 Building on this idea, Leem \emph{et al.} \cite{leem_2024_1} proposed a \emph{generative adversarial network} (GAN)-based feature enhancement model that strengthens weak features while preserving robust ones.
-Similarly, Chakraborty \emph{et al.} \cite{chakraborty_2019_1} employed a denoising autoencoder to enhance \emph{Mel-Frequency Cepstral Coefficient} (MFCC) features, achieving notable improvements in robustness.
+Similarly, Chakraborty \emph{et al.} \cite{chakraborty_2019_1} employed a denoising autoencoder to enhance \emph{Mel-Frequency Cepstral Coefficient} (MFCC) features, achieving improvements in robustness.

 Another direction improves SER by discarding noisy frames.
 Pandharipande \emph{et al.} \cite{pandharipande_2018_1, pandharipande_2018_2} used a front-end \emph{voice activity detector} (VAD) to identify and discard noisy frames prior to feature extraction.
 Leem \emph{et al.} ~\cite{leem_2024_2} extended this approach by replacing dropped frames with enhanced speech, thereby preserving lexical content and improving recognition accuracy.